'Messi'ah of Millions: Indian fans wait for Messi's '2011 Tendulkar moment' | Sports-Games

 When Lionel Messi, with his moist eyes, stares towards nothingness, he can stop the world around you.
 When he gets agitated and argues with a referee, you too get angry.

 And If Messi now misses this chance, it would be a chapter unfinished in pages of football history.
-In his fifth and last World Cup, Messi, just like global cricket icon Sachin Tendulkar, badly wants to lay his hands on the trophy.
+In his fifth and last World Cup, Messi, just like Tendulkar in his sixth and final appearance at the final frontier of one-day cricket, must be craving to lay his hands on the trophy.

-Tendulkar lifted the Blue Riband trophy in his sixth and last global appearance in 2011 in Mumbai.
 Can Sunday bring that Tendulkar moment for Messi and Argentina?
-Tendulkar lived his dream and there are millions who would pray that it happens for Messi too. ''I have seen God walk on earth.
+Tendulkar lived his dream and there are millions in India who would pray that it happens for Messi too. ''I have seen God walk on earth.
 All I want now is to see Messi lifting the World Cup.
 I wouldn't have any regrets in my life if I don't watch any sport after that day.
 But Man, Messi, should win.
-Think of it, what a memorable moment it would be one last time for the Albicelestes,'' Deepto Roy, a Mumbai based lawyer, who is Doha to watch semi-finals and final told PTI.
+Think of it.
+What a memorable moment it would be one last time for the Albicelestes,'' Deepto Roy, a Mumbai based lawyer, who is in Doha to watch the semi-finals and final, told PTI.

-For Indian fans, Argentina and Diego Maradona entered their lives permanently in 1986 when Doordarshan started airing the FIFA World Cup matches from the second round.
+Even in those pre-Internet days when social media wasn't even an idea, Maradona's skills united the Bengalis, the Malayalis and the Goans, the three football mad people's of India.

-Even in those pre-internet days when social media wasn't even an idea, Maradona's skills united the Bengalis, Malayalis and the Goans, the three football mad states in India.
+''Messi belongs to Barcelona as much as to Argentina.
+But there is a social context associated with the mad Argentina fandom especially in Kolkata and Kochi.
+Bengalis and Malayalis are lovers of art and in Maradona, they found an artist they had never seen in their lives,'' said Dwaipayan Chatterjee, an avid club football fan.

-And Alvarez will have to live with the fact that for once, creator of that goal will be talked more than the scorer.
+For Dipanjan Ghosh, a Melbourne based software professional, watching the third goal by Argentina in the semifinal against Croatia, was the most ''surreal feeling'' to be at the stadium.

-Gvardiol is only 20 and is expected to rule the football world for at least a decade as one of finest defenders, who can play both as a stopper as well as a lateral back (side back).
+Although the goal was scored by Julian Alvarez, fans will remember it for the way it was set up by Messi through his 40-metre sprint and by ultimately outwitting master defender Gvardiol.

-Wearing a black mask to protect his fractured nose (he played with one in the World Cup), Gvardiol at times loosely resembled 'Captain America' with Messi's 'spider-man' like skills.
+Wearing a black mask to protect his fractured nose, the 20-year-old Gvardiol at times loosely resembled 'Captain America' next to Spiderman Messi.

 Gvardiol for the better part of that sprint didn't do anything wrong as he was technically perfect.
 He remained on Messi's side not giving him room to manoeuvre as the maestro started his stride down wide right (left of Gvardiol).